What Is Talent Acquisition?

 Entry-level recruitment experience is typically enough, but if you have experience in a more senior role, managing a team of recruiters, and taking on more strategic responsibility, you will be more marketable.
 It can be advantageous if your recruitment experience is in the same field as the talent acquisition role you apply for since you’ll have prior industry knowledge.

-Certifications aren’t required for a talent acquisition role, but it can boost your credentials and enhance your resume.
+Certifications aren’t required for a talent acquisition role, but they can boost your credentials and enhance your resume.
 If you have a certificate from your time in recruitment, add it to your resume.
 Certifications to consider include:

 CertificationDescription